Workplace diversity: The statistics are in

 - Like many types of workplace discrimination, age discrimination is illegal, yet 78% of older workers report witnessing or experiencing age discrimination, according to AARP research.

-- Not one of the companies on Diversity Inc’s “Top 50 Companies for Diversity” mentioned social class in their DEI goals or programs in 2020 SHRM reported.
+- Not one of the companies on Diversity Inc’s “Top 50 Companies for Diversity” mentioned social class in their DEI goals or programmes in 2020 SHRM reported.

 Accountability, transparency, training, commitment, and action are just some of the ways companies can work towards greater diversity in the workplace.